 didn’t lose it but invested it in the person, who will accomplish his task

-and further establish his authority.
-Jesus said that this is the way faith
+and further establish his authority, suggesting that faith is the

 authority of God.